stopbeingpoor/trading-game/memory-bank/context.md

 > [Enhance project documentation by making the Game Design Document more comprehensive and elegant.]

 ## Overall Status Summary
-[The Game Design Document (GDD.md) has been made more comprehensive and elegant, incorporating detailed information about gameplay mechanics, UI, art, and technical aspects based on the code analysis.
-The memory bank now provides a more complete picture of the project.
-The unused Firebase dependency has been successfully removed.]
+[The Game Design Document (GDD.md) has been made more comprehensive and elegant.
+The memory bank provides a more complete picture of the project.
+The unused Firebase dependency was removed.
+The requested background GIF has been applied and darkened on the Access Code, Start Game, and Character Select pages.
+Character selection and the main game screen now use dynamic character images instead of emojis.]

 ---